ONE SIMPLE PRINCIPLE WILL MAKE YOUR EXAM SUCCESS MORE LIKELY

 |Check your paper at the end.
 Fill in any remaining blanks.||Don't despair.
 Everyone involved in the exam process wants you to pass.|

 Multiple-choice questions give you an extra advantage.
 The correct answer is right in front of you.
 You only need to identify it.
 To answer any multiple-choice questions you’re not sure about, use elimination.
 Cross out the answers you know aren’t right.
 Then guess or figure out the best answer from the remainder.

 You must get off the fence to give an answer.
 But which is the better of two or more multiple answers if you are not sure?

 - Read the question again to see if it contains a clue.

 Only give one answer to each multiple-choice question.
 You can’t successfully hedge your bets.
 If you give more than one answer, no credit can ever be given, even if one of your answers is right.
 Whatever the style or format of the question, always give an answer.
 Practice that consistently and it will work like magic.

 THERE'S HELP OUT THERE FOR ACT STUDENTS

 The ACT Learning Academy website hosts suggested study timetables’ and information on exam dates and revision classes.
-In addition, you can find a range of resource articles to help you develop your behavioral and business skills.
+In addition, you can find a range of resource articles to help you develop your behavioural and business skills.
 If you are not sure what you need to do, be sure to use the online student forum which is available to ask your tutor any questions and discuss challenges with your fellow students.

-Author: Doug Williamson FCT
+Author: Doug Williamson, FCT